divio/djangocms-internalsearch/docs/integration.rst

 A Model can be made versionable by installing 'djangocms_versioning' app and provide configuration for a particular model.
 Internalsearch provide base configurations to caters versionable and non-versoinable model to index.

-**BaseSearchConfig** should be base class of a config for a non-versionable model, While **BaseVersionableSearchConfig** should be base class of a config for a versionable model.
+**BaseSearchConfig** should be the base class of a config for a non-versionable model, While **BaseVersionableSearchConfig** should be the base class of a config for a versionable model.
 These base config classes provide default attributes and configuration.